User Profile Formatter

 executeSkillPrompt(options)

-Executes the pre-generated code with provided arguments.
+Executes the pre-generated code with the prompt text.

 await subsystem.executeSkillPrompt({